buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :param build: the :class:`~buildbot.worker.Worker` instance on which this step will run.

-        Similarly, this method is called with the build slave that will run this step.
+        Similarly, this method is called with the worker that will run this step.
         The default implementation sets the :attr:`buildslave` attribute.

     .. py:attribute:: buildslave

-        The build slave that will run this step.
+        The worker that will run this step.

     .. py:attribute:: workdir